 If you or your children are victims of domestic violence, abuse or harassment, your first step should be to determine what legal resources are available to you.
 In general, the courts will make emergency orders for domestic violence, elder or dependent adult abuse, civil harassment, and workplace harassment.
 When deciding if a protective order is available and justified, the courts will look at the relationship between the victim and the alleged abuser, and then follow pre-determined guidelines on what proof needs to be supplied and what protections are available.

 Generally speaking, Domestic Violence is defined as abuse, violence, or threats of violence that occur between the following: married or registered domestic partners, divorced or separated individuals, individuals that are or have been in a romantic relationship, individuals who reside at the same household and maintain more than a “just roommates” relationship, and individuals who are closely related (parents, grandparents, siblings, in-laws, etc.).
-Abuse is defined as physical or sexual assault, harassment, stalking, threats, vandalism to personal property, and behavior that makes the victim reasonable afraid of serious injury.
-Verbal abuse is also considered an actionable offense, as is any behavior that would reasonable induce fear of injury or violence.
+Abuse is defined as physical or sexual assault, harassment, stalking, threats, vandalism to personal property, and behavior that makes the victim reasonably afraid of serious injury.
+Verbal abuse is also considered an actionable offense, as is any behavior that would reasonably induce fear of injury or violence.

 Making a Safety Plan